Vyral/shawn-lepp-recruiting/_posts/2020-01-13-improving-our-value-proposition-in-2020.md

 Do they understand how offers work?
 Do they have any questions about deposits? **We also make sure to discuss how we relieve stress from buyers once they find a house they love**.

-If you have any questions about what you should include in your value proposition, feel free to give me a call (905) 409 -6778.
+If you have any questions about what you should include in your value proposition, feel free to give me a call at (905) 409 -6778.
+I would be happy to speak with you.